s3igo/dotfiles/README.md

 ## 🚀 Quick Start

 > [!Warning]
 > When deploying, files in the `$HOME` and `~/.config` directories will be overwritten.
-Make sure to back up any important files to avoid data loss.
+Please back up your important files before proceeding to prevent data loss.

 ### Deploy Without Installation (macOS)